 Festivities actually start on Thursday (August 29) with music at the Brooklyn Museum.
 And events run all the way to Monday (September 2), when the fun culminates with the annual the parade, which starts at 11 a.m.
 Monday and lasts for seven hours.

-Delicious food options abound: jerk chicken and fish, rice and peas, curries, fried chicken, arepas and traditional Spanish dishes such as arroz con pollo.
+Rhea Smith, marketing and PR committee member, highlights some of the food options: jerk chicken and fish, rice and peas, curries, fried chicken, arepas and traditional Spanish dishes such as arroz con pollo.

 Denver: Taste of Colorado

 Food tends to be an important part of holiday celebrations, and Labor Day is no different.

 In Denver, foodies can partake in the Taste of Colorado.
 Marketing/Event Manager Cary Krukowski explains that the former Festival of Mountain and Plain always involved good eating, but as food became the focus, the festival was renamed.
 Krukowski calls the event a “staple of Colorado,” but says that they’ll see people from all over the country.